Intro to Combinatorics

 The Multinomial Theorem Explained

-Hi guys!
-Today I’m continuing our mini-series on the fundamentals of combinatorics with the Multinomial Theorem, and what better way to do this than to tackle some classic combinatorics problems 😉
+Today I’m continuing to talk about the fundamentals of combinatorics with the Multinomial Theorem, and what better way to do this than to tackle some classic combinatorics problems 😉

 Have you got the chops to solve these problems?